 - Platform: Windows, Xbox One, Xbox Series, Nintendo Switch, PS4, PS5

-Nobody Saves the World is a charming, hilarious, fast-paced 3D action RPG with a top-down perspective.
+Nobody Saves the World is a charming, hilarious indie title.
+It features fast-paced 2D action RPG with a top-down perspective and hack&slash combat.
 It looks like classic Zelda games, focusing on procedurally-generated labyrinthic puzzles.

 You play as “Nobody,” an unforeseen hero who learns the ability to shape-shift.
 As you play, you’ll unlock new shape-shifting forms, each bringing a set of buffs and abilities.
-This is, essentially, your skill tree, but you can also mix and match shapes with skills and buffs of other forms.
+You can also mix and match shapes with skills and buffs of other forms.

 Similarities include a silent character, a dream-like world, and quirky NPC characters.
 Also, there’re not many side quests in the title, but there’s a rogue-like element: when you die in a dungeon, you’ll go back to the start of the area.